ahamlinman/zeroimage/README.md

 # default zeroimage will name the output file "some-program.tar", based on the
 # entrypoint name.
 zeroimage build --from-archive alpine.tar some-program

+# Push the image to Docker Hub with Skopeo, converting OCI manifests to Docker
+# v2 manifests so that Docker Hub can display the image correctly.
+skopeo copy --format v2s2 oci-archive:some-program.tar docker://example/some-program:latest
 ```

 **Example:** Build a `FROM scratch`-style image and load it into Docker: